nysenate/OpenLegislation/docs/api/bills.rst

 |                |                      | Multiple formats can be requested.                     |
 +----------------+----------------------+--------------------------------------------------------+

-There are two types of updates, 'processed' and 'published'.
-Processed refers to the date that OpenLeg processed the data which is useful if you are trying to stay synchronized with OpenLeg.
-Published refers to the date during which data was intended to be published.
-This can differ from the processed date because OpenLeg can periodically reprocess it's data to fix issues.
-By default the type is set to 'processed'.
+.. warning:: By default the type is set to 'processed'.
+Ensure you have the right type in the api request so you receive the results you are looking for

 **Examples**

-Bills that were updated between November 1, 2014 and November 5, 2014
+Bills that were updated between February 13, 2019 8:00:00AM and February 13, 2019 at 10:55:48AM
 ::
-    /api/3/bills/updates/2014-11-01T00:00:00/2014-11-05T00:00:00
+    /api/3/bills/updates/2019-02-13T08:00:00/2019-02-13T10:55:48

 .. _bill-update-token-response: